University of Georgia School of Law

 Legal Spanish II

-Shepherd has represented non-citizens in immigration proceedings since 2013.
-Most recently, Shepherd was an associate attorney at the law firm Socheat Chea, where she represented clients in affirmative, defensive, detained, and appellate immigration matters.
-She has also worked as a staff attorney at nonprofit organizations, including the nationally recognized Northwest Immigrant Rights Project in Seattle, Washington.
-In 2019, she traveled to Tijuana, Mexico to volunteer with asylum seekers stranded by the “Remain in Mexico” policy.
+Shepherd has represented noncitizens in immigration proceedings since 2013.
+Most recently, Shepherd was an associate attorney at Socheat Chea, P.C., where she represented clients in affirmative, defensive, detained and appellate immigration matters.
+She has also worked as a staff attorney at nonprofit organizations in Minnesota, Washington and Georgia.
+In 2019, she traveled to Tijuana, Mexico, to volunteer with Al Otro Lado to assist asylum seekers stranded by the "Remain in Mexico" policy.

-Shepherd maintains a membership in the American Immigration Lawyers Association and is currently an active member of the bar in the following jurisdictions:
+Shepherd maintains a membership in the American Immigration Lawyers Association, where she serves on the National VAWA, U, and T committee.
+She is an active member of the bar in the following jurisdictions:

 Georgia State Bar